Enhance and Document Your Teaching Practices and Goals

 Upon completion of the program, participants receive a certificate and a letter of completion that documents their pedagogical training.
 As a demonstration of a commitment to effective teaching, the transcript certificate and letter of completion may be included with application materials for academic positions, added to a Graduate School dossier, or added to a departmental job placement folder.

-2. Complete a minimum of one semester as an AI.
+- AI appointment: Graduate students need to complete a minimum of one semester as an AI and arrangements for this are made through the department.
 The appointment should include direct interaction with students.
+The AI appointment requirement is waived for postdocs.

-3. While serving as an AI, have a class visit and feedback session with a consultant from the McGraw Center.
+- Class observation: While serving as an AI, graduate students need to have a class observation and feedback session with a consultant from the McGraw Center.
 This should be within the first nine weeks of the semester.
 Normally, this class observation will include videotaping for personal use and reflection.
-Requests for class visits can be made online from our website.
+Postdocs are encouraged to find an opportunity to guest precept or lecture by coordinating with friends or colleagues in their department, and the required class visit can take place during this teaching opportunity.

-4. In no particular order, participate in at least five structured pedagogy programs sponsored by the McGraw Center.
+- Five pedagogy workshops: In no particular order, graduate students and postdocs are required to participate in at least five structured pedagogy programs sponsored by the McGraw Center.
 One of the five required programs may be in an academic department or other campus units, such as the Princeton Writing Program or the Council on Science and Technology.
-See our Pedagogy and Professional Development Workshops page for sessions which are related to the Teaching Transcript Program.
+See our Pedagogy and Professional Development Workshops page for sessions that are related to the Teaching Transcript Program.

-5. Submit a statement of teaching philosophy and an original syllabus for an introductory or lower-level disciplinary course.
-Teaching Transcript participants should contact us to send a draft that we will review and suggest revisions for the final version to complete the Program.
-We recommend that you read our web pages and FAQs on writing teaching statements as you write or revise your statement.
+- Written teaching statement and syllabus: Graduate students and postdocs are also required to complete a statement of teaching philosophy and an original syllabus for an introductory or lower-level disciplinary course.
+These documents are submitted to the teaching transcript program and reviewed in a consultation.
+Documents should then be updated with suggested material, and go through a final review.
+We recommend that you read our web pages and FAQs on writing teaching statements as you write or revise your materials.

 For further information about the program, please contact Sarah Schwarz, Associate Director, Teaching Initiatives and Programs for Graduate Students, or 8-4184.
-To begin the process of establishing a Teaching Transcript, contact our Program Coordinator, Evelyn Spradley.
+Use the Teaching Transcript Program Enrollment form to begin the process of establishing a Teaching Transcript.